Axiomata

 The Cut

-What are you saving yourself for?
+What darkness were you saving yourself for?